Towards User-Focused Research in Training Data Attribution for Human-Centered Explainable AI: Needfinding: Asking Model Developers What They Really Need

 \subsubsection{Scenario-based design}

 The main part of the study is constructed with scenario-based design~\cite{carroll1995sbd} to base the analysis on a tangible usage scenario.
-We create two scenarios of model debugging in an interactive mock-up of a model development suite (see Figure~\ref{fig:screenshot_scenario}).
-The choice of data types (image and tabular data) is based on the dominant modalities of interview participants.
-The study puts participants in two imaginary scenarios where they are model developers in a company that builds (1) a bird classification app, and (2) a credit scoring app.
+We created two scenarios of model debugging in an interactive mock-up of a model development suite (see Figure~\ref{fig:screenshot_scenario}).
+The choice of data types (image and tabular data) was based on the dominant modalities of interview participants.
+The study put participants in two imaginary scenarios where they are model developers in a company that builds (1) a bird classification app, and (2) a credit scoring app.
 The company recently acquired a data-centric tool to help model developers debug their models by understanding errors and identifying training data relevant to those errors.
 The tool is customisable to adapt to the developer's preferences.
-The customisation choices, based on the TDA design space (see Figure~\ref{fig:tda_design_space}) are: \begin{enumerate} \item \textbf{Action defining relevance}: (a) Removal, (b) Label change (to the next most likely class), (c) Upweighting (implemented with a factor of 10).
+The customisation choices, based on the TDA design space (see Figure~\ref{fig:tda_design_space}) were: \begin{enumerate} \item \textbf{Action defining relevance}: (a) Removal, (b) Label change (to the next most likely class), (c) Upweighting (implemented with a factor of 10).
 We omit new data collection because it is difficult to predict what kind of data participants would like to add.
 Instead, we take upweighting as an approximation of adding new data. \item \textbf{Metric}: (a) Loss, (b) Ground truth class probability, (c) Predicted class probability. \item \textbf{Number of training samples}: Participants can choose between the 1 -- 10 training samples to inspect.
-We limit the number to 10 to explore preferences for more training samples while keeping computation efforts low. \end{enumerate} In both scenarios, participants are presented with a specific misclassification as the model error (left side of Figure~\ref{fig:screenshot_scenario}).
-This error is randomised across participants to prevent bias from a specific sample.
-Participants are asked to choose which type of training data-related information (right side of Figure~\ref{fig:screenshot_scenario}) is most useful to understand the reasons for the error.
-This way, we aim to elicit participants' intuitions about the most actionable information for debugging the model error.
-Participants are encouraged to explore different settings and submit their desired customisation to complete the task.
-The data for these scenarios was generated using real machine learning models and openly available datasets.
-We detail the data generation process in Appendix~\ref{appendix:datagen}.
+We limit the number to 10 to explore preferences for more training samples while keeping computation efforts low. \end{enumerate}